rhagarty/jitserver-demo/README.md

 * JMeter (JITServerContext) - Load simulator
 * AcmeAir (LibertyContext) - the Acme Air web application

 Each image will be built from its respective Dockerfile.
-Each Dockerfile has a base image from OpenJDK and OpenJ9 binaries.
+Each Dockerfile requiring a JVM will use a base image from OpenJDK and OpenJ9 binaries.
 If you modify any of the provided versions of these binaries, it is important to ensure that the changes are made to all of the Dockerfiles so that they stay compatible with each other.

 To build the Docker images, go into each subdirectory and run the build script.